What to pack for Poland in winter

 As well as being rain, wind and snow resistant, the jacket’s filled with 70% duck down, and 30% feathers.
 It was originally made in 1972 for Alaskan pipeline workers to fend of the icy weather.
 That said, this version can definitely withstand Poland in winter.

 One for men — Poland in winter

 Any of the Woolrich Arctic range is a good choice for men.
 Filled with 90% duck down and 10% feathers, this winter jacket can take sub-zero temperatures.
 They ethically source the fur in the hood, which you can also remove if you wish.

 One advantage Woolrich jackets has over Canada Goose is that the jackets are machine washable.
 However, I still get mine dry cleaned to maintain it as long as possible.

 Me, my Woolrich Arctic Parka and the Dolomites

-Alongside having a quality winter jacket, I never went outside without my winter accessories.
-These include a cashmere hat, wool gloves and a wool scarf.
-Forgive the material name dropping, but they kept me incredibly warm in the sub-zero Poland temperatures.
+Alongside having a quality winter jacket for Poland, winter accessories were also essential.
+I took my cashmere hat, wool gloves and a wool scarf.
+Forgive the material name dropping, but wool was my go-to for keeping me warm in sub-zero Poland temperatures.

 Get the right accessories for Poland in winter

 Keeping your head warm in winter not only protects against the cold — it also makes it bearable to stay outdoors.
-Saying that, my cashmere beanie from Italy is a winter staple, and something essential for surviving a Polish winter.
+Saying that, my cashmere beanie from Italy is a winter staple, and something essential for getting through a Polish winter.